amoghagrawal/rpg-game/README.md

 ## Note

-I took help from ChatGPT to help me in generating the storyline and expanding the game's narrative elements.
+I took help from ChatGPT in generating the storyline and expanding the game's narrative elements.